gwen001/gwen001/README.md

 ### 💾 Current mood

 Hardly working on my new project: https://offsec.tools.
 A vast collection of security tools for bug bounty, pentest and red teaming.
+Curated by the community, feel free to add your own tool and subscribe the newsletter.

 <img align="right" src="https://i.giphy.com/media/JIX9t2j0ZTN9S/giphy.webp" height="150" />